 What will you serve with that glorious, golden bird?
-Here is a round up of side dishes for your Thanksgiving table.
-A few easy, yet healthy recipes.
-I’ve included tips on quantity for your shopping and make-ahead tips for your schedule.
+Here is a round up of Thanksgiving side dishes for your holiday table.
+A few easy (and mostly healthy) recipes.
+Just don't tell anyone.

 Roasted Brussels Sprouts